 In the past two decades, the New Zealand dollar’s lowest value against the US dollar occurred in October 2000 when the NZD/USD exchange rate traded at just 0.3901.
 The currency’s two-decade high occurred in August 2011 when NZD/USD reached 0.8842.

 Among the majors, the New Zealand dollar is considered a riskier currency, which means that its value will fall against the larger majors (especially JPY, USD, CHF, GBP and EUR) during periods of economic uncertainty or when global geopolitical risk is elevated, or during bouts of high market volatility.

-New Zealand Dollar (NZD) in the markets
+NZ Dollar (NZD) in the markets

 The interactive chart below shows the NZD to USD exchange rate and trend for the previous 3 months:

 Travel, Currency and Money saving tips for Pitcairn

 Save money and time by Ordering your NZ Dollars online from Travelex, you get better rates and can pick up the NZD cash locally or even on travel day at the airport.

 Another popular option is to use a Pre-paid Travel Card.
 Your Debit/Credit Card provider will charge you 2% from market mid-rate, but your bank may also charge an extra 3% as an “Overseas Transaction Charge” plus “Overseas ATM” fees for withdrawing cash.